Changeover Configuration & Standards

 You need

-A live standard updated in one place
+One live standard, one place

 You have

-Each person doing it their way
+Everyone does it their way

 You need

-Step-by-step instructions on any device
+Steps on any device

-No defined standard costs you in three different ways.
+No formal standard costs you three ways

 1